Cerebellar hypoplasia (non-human)

-Cerebellar hypoplasia (CH) is a neurological condition in which the cerebellum is smaller than usual or not completely developed.
+Cerebellar hypoplasia is a neurological condition in which the cerebellum is smaller than usual or not completely developed.
 It has been reported in many animal species.

 Function and development of the cerebellum

 The cerebellum is the brain's main control center for planning, adjusting, and executing movements of the body, the limbs and the eyes.
 It plays a major role in several forms of motor learning, including balance and posture.